 An average bathroom remodel is going to cost you in the range of $30,000 and if that sounds like a lot for such a small room, consider all of the specialty items that have to go into it.
 Between tiling, tubs, lights, mirrors and cabinetry, there’s a lot that makes your bathroom the relaxing, welcoming oasis you want it to be.
 With a more comprehensive budget in the range of $30,000, you should be able to accomplish a total renovation without having to sacrifice quality or style.

 To break down your bathroom remodel budget efficiently, you’re going to want to think of each element separately.
 First, you’re going to need materials.
 Tiles themselves are not extraordinarily expensive, and if you need very little square footage to cover them, that makes it even cheaper.
 There’s a huge range of cabinets and vanities that you can choose from, and you can also build your own with a mirror of choice and table you love, perhaps even built to fit the space, and then cut so the right sink can fit in or on it.

-With a $30K budget, you definitely have some room to move things around if you want to replace your tub in a new location, for example.
+With a $30,000 budget, you definitely have some room to move things around if you want to place your tub in a new location, for example.
 However, the most cost effective way to go about it is to keep each fixture where it was originally placed, as it will eliminate the need for any complicated, below-floor plumbing changes.

 Consider the total cost of something, not just the material

 With a $30,000 budget, you can definitely afford to replace tile and countertops, but you’re also going to want to consider what materials you choose.
 You can certainly install marble or granite, or you can go for woods, cements, tiles or other materials.
 Remember that for larger, more expensive materials, you’re going to want to consider shipping costs and whether or not you need something custom made or cut.

 Elements Of The Remodel To Consider